Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

-The assumption that $R$ is a field implies the following crucial observation: if $b(U)$ is the number of bundles $B_e$ intersected by $\delta(U)$, then $b(U)$ is exactly the cost of the corresponding assignment.
+Let $b(U)$ be the number of edge bundles $B_e$ intersected by $\delta(U)$.
+Then $R$ being a field implies that $b(U)$ is exactly the cost of the assignment corresponding to $U$.
 More specifically, consider an equation $e = (x = r \cdot y)$, suppose $x_i, y_j \in U$ and $B_e \cap \delta(U) = \emptyset$.
 Then $i = rj$ because the edge $x_{rj} y_{j}$ is uncut and both its endpoints are reachable from $s$, so the assignment corresponding to $U$ satisfies $e$.
-Structurally, this guarantee is represented by $B_e$ being a matching: think of an edge $x_i y_j$ as an encoding of the constraint $x = i$ if and only if $y = j$.
+This guarantee is represented by $B_e$ being a matching: think of an edge $x_i y_j$ as an encoding of the constraint ``$x = i$ if and only if $y = j$''.
 To complete the algorithm for fields, it suffices to compute a conformal cut $U$ with $b(U) \leq k$.
 Observe that $b(U) \leq k$ implies $\delta(U) \leq (|R|-1)k$ because the bundles $B_e$ are of size $|R|-1$ and disjoint.
-One can now obtain an $(|R|-1)$-factor approximation in single-exponential FPT time using a branching algorithm in the style of \textsc{Digraph Pair Cut}~\cite{kratsch2020representative}.
-However, if $R$ is not a field, then the bundles $B_e$ stop being matchings.
-For a simple example, consider an equation $e = (x = 2y)$ over $\ZZ_8$ (second graph from the left in Figure~\ref{fig:z8-matchings}).
+One obtains an $(|R|-1)$-factor approximation in single-exponential FPT time using a branching algorithm in the style of \textsc{Digraph Pair Cut}~\cite{kratsch2020representative}.
+If $R$ is not a field, then the bundles $B_e$ stop being matchings: simply consider an equation $e = (x = 2y)$ over $\ZZ_8$ (second graph from the left in Figure~\ref{fig:z8-matchings}).
 Note that both $y_2$ and $y_6$ are adjacent to $x_4$ in $B_e$.
 Moreover, if $x=4$ then we require either $y=2$ or $y=6$, hence the dependencies cannot be captured by binary edges (even if one were to use directed graphs).
-Thus, we completely lose the connection between the number of bundles intersected by a conformal cut and the cost of the corresponding assignment.
+Thus, we lose the connection between the number of bundles intersected by a conformal cut and the cost of the corresponding assignment.